10 Best Scenic Flights in New Zealand

 Location: Franz Josef Glacier, West Coast, South Island.

 3. Aoraki Mt Cook National Park

 If mountain scenery is what you crave then consider flying the skies of the magnificent Aoraki Mt Cook National Park.
 It’s the best example of New Zealand’s alpine scenery with flights including views of New Zealand’s largest glaciers, glacier lakes, braided rivers and New Zealand’s tallest peak Aoraki Mt Cook!
 Most flights will also cross “The Divide” of the Southern Alps giving you views of the Franz Josef and Fox Glaciers too!
+Book your flight with Inflight at Mt Cook Airport.
 Check out more things to do in this national park in our 5 Aoraki Mt Cook Must-Dos.

 Location: Aoraki Mt Cook Village, Canterbury, South Island.